superterrific/dana-byerly/src/articles/easy-manual-css-splitting.md

 ## Summary
 More than anything else, this was a good learning exercise.
-While I didn't have earth shattering gains, I did shave of about 1.2k in file size and drop overall loading time over 100ms.
+While I didn't have earth shattering gains, I did shave off about 1.2k in file size and drop overall loading time over 100ms.

 {% figure %}
   <picture>